Texas Walmart shooter agrees to pay more than $5M to families over 2019 racist attack

 Crusius pleaded guilty in February after federal prosecutors took the death penalty off the table.
 But Texas prosecutors have said they will try to put Crusius on death row when he stands trial in state court.
 That trial date has not yet been set.

 Joe Spencer, an attorney for Crusius, and a spokesperson for the Justice Department did not immediately return messages Monday.
-Both sides had filed a joint agreement with the court, which was then approved by Guaderrama.

 In January, the Justice Department proposed changes to how it runs federal prisoners’ deposit accounts in an effort to ensure victims are paid restitution, including from some high-profile inmates with large balances.
 The move came as the Justice Department faced increased scrutiny after revelations that several high-profile inmates kept large sums of money in their prison accounts but only made minimal payments to their victims.